How I Help My Lower Back Pain

 - Bum Squeezes – Yup it can be very embarrassing and will probably make you laugh 🙂 Try clench/squeeze just your left bum cheek.
 Now try squeeze just the right.
 It is easiest to do this laying on your back in bed.
 In my case my left bum cheek is weaker than my right.
 I can feel the left side doesn’t quite hold the contraction as solidly as the right does.
 For my back pain, doing multiple left bum squeezes stabilizes my pelvis and gives me some back pain relief.
 Lower back pain strikes you fast and bad especially when you lean over to brush your teeth or wash the dishes at the sink.
 Clenching both bum muscles together and holding the squeeze would allow me to bend over without hurting my lower back and avoiding the paralysing lighting bolt of pain in my lumbar spine.

 - Lumbar Support in the Car – I love driving and don’t mind long distance drives.
 What I didn’t like about long drives was trying to get out the car seat at the rest point.
 All you want to do is have a good stretch when you get out the car.
 I would find sometimes doing a stretch suddenly, whamm, that left muscle twinge hit me.
 It creates an “oh oh” moment making you move very cautiously hoping the low back pain wont set in, but it does.
 Using a rolled up towel or a cushion in the small of my back in the car seat helped to put my lumbar spine in a lordosis position.
 This helps me to stop that prolonged low back flexion problem I would get in hockey and doing typical hamstring stretches.
+Check out my best lumbar support cushions page for more info.

 - Ice The Pain – An ice pack to this day can be my ultimate fast low back pain treatment saviour.
 If I get that “oh oh low back twinge moment” first thing I do is start cryotherapy.
 I use one of those blue gel packs that stays soft even in the freezer.
 Using a protective cover, so it doesn’t freezer burn my skin, sitting quietly or laying down on the ice pack.
 I ice for 20 mins On 1 hour OFF 2-3 times in a row so my back feels numb and movement feels safer.
 If I haven’t created too much inflammation in the area this helps my back pain fast.